-The 9-member Board issues licenses for the following medical imaging and radiation therapy professionals: radiographer, sonographer, nuclear medical technologist, radiation therapist, radiologist assistant, magnetic resonance imaging technologist, registered cardiovascular invasive specialist (RCIS), and registered cardiac electrophysiology specialist (RCES).
+The 9-member Board issues licenses for the following medical imaging and radiation therapy professionals: radiographer, sonographer, nuclear medical technologist, radiation therapist, radiologist assistant, magnetic resonance imaging technologist, registered cardiovascular invasive specialist (RCIS), registered cardiac electrophysiology specialist (RCES), limited x-ray machine operator (LXMO), and bone densitometry operator (non-imaging professional).
 All Board members are appointed by the ND Governor.
 The Board's ultimate purpose is protection of the public through the licensure and regulation of those performing medical imaging and radiation therapy services.
 For more information on the Board, go to About the Board.

 Statement of Purpose: